jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- Fix calendar responsiveness (it breaks because of min-width: 485px;)
+- Fix calendar header responsiveness
 - Highlight current day of the week or day
 - Create button to navigate to today
 - Verify accessibility